copperwater/xNetHack/doc/xnh-changelog-10.0.md

 - Add a make_spanning_tree function in the Lua nhlib file, which constructs a general spanning tree from a given unweighted graph.
+- Change the semantics of the "arboreal" level flag.
+  - Instead of meaning "rock should appear and behave as trees", it now means "trees should not contain fruit or bees by default".
+  - It is still possible for a level designer to create individual trees that do contain fruit or bees on an arboreal level by using des.terrain.